-House Bill No. 2278 amends the Alcoholic Beverage Code to expand the regulations surrounding the home production of alcoholic beverages.
+House Bill No. 2278 amends the Alcoholic Beverage Code in Texas to expand the home production of alcoholic beverages.
 The bill updates the heading of Subchapter B to include "LIQUOR" alongside "WINE" and "MALT BEVERAGES," reflecting the new allowance for home production of liquor.
-Additionally, the bill modifies Section 109.21 to specify that individuals may produce up to 200 gallons of wine, malt beverages, or liquor annually for personal use without requiring a license or permit.
+Additionally, it modifies Section 109.21 to specify that individuals may produce up to 200 gallons of wine, malt beverages, or liquor per year for personal use without requiring a license or permit.

-Furthermore, the bill clarifies the types of ingredients that can be used in the production of these beverages.
+The bill also clarifies the types of ingredients that can be used in the production of these beverages.
 It specifies that wine can be made from honey or various fruits, while malt beverages must be produced from malted barley and hops.
-The bill also removes previous restrictions regarding the distillation or alteration of the alcohol content of the produced beverages, stating that possession of these homemade products is not an offense as long as the producer complies with the outlined provisions.
+The previous restrictions on the distillation or alteration of wine and malt beverages to increase alcohol content have been removed, allowing for greater flexibility in home production.
 The act is set to take effect on September 1, 2025.

 House Committee Report: Alcoholic Beverage Code 109.21 (Alcoholic Beverage Code 109)